The Most for the Least

 Time and time again we see policies designed which maximize the insurance (death benefit) in order to increase the cash values, allowing more premium to be paid.
 Yet, adding more premiums to a policy in this manner, thwarts the benefits of the policy growth by adding to the cost of capital when using a policy for IBC purposes.

-Mr. Nash wrote the forward to our book Prescription for Wealth.
-In that forward he stated,
+Mr. Nash himself wrote the foreword to our book Prescription for Wealth.
+In that foreword, he stated:

 • “I have met thousands of people whose lives have been changed significantly for the better by practicing the principles in Becoming Your Own Banker.
 No one is better than the McFie Family.
 They are awesome!”